 that barking dog next door

-Becoming the best partner you can be takes time and commitment.
-It may involve learning new strategies and changing the way you respond to or view a situation.
+Becoming the Best Partner You Can Be takes time and commitment.
+It may involve doing some work, learning new strategies and changing the way you respond to or view a situation.
 It may also mean being more present, or tuned in, more empathic and considerate.
-Things you are certainly capable of, my friend.
+Things you are certainly capable of, my friend (and you can start today).

 The results of your personal growth in relation to your current situation may vary, depending on your partner's own journey, but the tools you learn will ensure that you are operating at your very best relationship-wise, regardless of the things you can't control.